Amy Jo F. Overlin, MD

 Dr. Overlin received a bachelor’s degree in exercise science with a pre-medicine emphasis while being a scholarship athlete for the gymnastics team at Ball State University.
 She obtained her medical degree from Indiana University School of Medicine and completed a family medicine residency at Waukesha Family Medicine Center.
 Dr. Overlin completed her primary care sports medicine fellowship at Arizona State University.
 In addition, she completed the University of Arizona School of Medicine, Family and Community Medicine Department-Faculty Development Fellowship which focuses on improving physician skills in the area of medical academics.

 Dr. Overlin holds professional memberships with the American Academy of Family Physicians (AAFP), American Medical Society for Sports Medicine (AMSSM) and is a member of the USA Gymnastics National Health Care and Sports Science Referral Network and is currently the Medical Director for the Pat Tillman Run.

 In addition to teaching and patient care responsibilities, Dr. Overlin has published articles on gymnastics injuries, other sports medicine issues and has co-authored a chapter on gymnastics injuries in the first edition of Netter’s Sports Medicine.
 She also lectures to both medical professionals and the general public on a wide range of primary care sports medicine topics.

-When not busy seeing patients, Dr. Overlin can be found with her husband Matt, working out, alpine skiing or watching their two children participating in their own sports.
+When not busy seeing patients, Dr. Overlin can be found working out, alpine skiing or watching her two children participating in their own sports.
 In addition, Dr. Overlin is a second degree black belt in Tang Soo Do and she both trains and teaches through the non-for profit organization, The Center for Humane Living.